 Colony form: Monogynous, the colony become very skittish: aggressive once they move past a certain number, they also grow rather quickly.

-Colony size: Often found with over 3000 workers in the wild, expected to reach around 8000 in captivity.
+Colony size: Often found with over 20000 workers in the wild

 Colony age: Seen lasting as much as 40 years in the wild (expects at least 10 years in captivity), actual maximum age a queen can reach is unknown.
-Extra (multiple) matings may be required for the queen to stay fertile for this long.
+Extra (multiple) matings during the nuptial flight may be required for the queen to stay fertile for this long.

 Founding: Semi-Claustral, the queen stops hunting when the workers arrive, but is very active until then, going as far as collecting multiple seeds and insect’s carcass then plugging up the hole to her lair for days.

 Workers: monomorphic, size between the first and later generations varies greatly, this is also influenced by alimentation.

 Nesting sizes: Starts small with a small outworld, can grow to enormous proportions as the colony matures.
 Upgrade nests as necessary for their current colony size.
 A destructive species resistant nest is recommended.

 Feeding: Pogo can get away with only being fed seeds and water, which makes feeding them very simple and easy.
 It is possible to give a mature colony a large number of seeds, water, and not bother them for days on end.
 In the wild, Pogonomyrmex stores large numbers of seeds in their nest (dry areas) and carry the harder ones into the humid sections until they soften or crack open on their own.
 They also accept the normal proteins you’d expect from an ant colony, as well as sugars.
 They noticeably aren’t big fans of liquid sugars, and do not like honey as much as other ants.
 A workaround is to give them raw brown sugar cubes and drop a few drops of water on it, a few times per week to liquefy it.
 They prefers to have access to substrate to deal with liquids.